snyk-labs/netlify-plugin-snyk/README.md

    Note: For CI integrations and alike, we recommend creating a [Service account](https://support.snyk.io/hc/en-us/articles/360004037597-Service-accounts) (available on the [pro plan](https://app.snyk.io/org/lirantal/manage/billing)) at an org-level to avoid coupling the Snyk token to a personal user account.

-To obtain a Snyk API token go to `https://app.snyk.io/account`.
+To obtain a Snyk API token visit your [Snyk account page](https://app.snyk.io/account).

 3. **Deploy safely** 🐶